-Workers from a range of Australian industries have identified fatigue, irritability, headaches, cramps and nausea as relatively common outcomes of working in hot conditions (Brearley et al., submitted; Carter et al., in press).
+Workers from a range of Australian industries have identified fatigue, irritability, headaches, cramps and nausea as relatively common outcomes of working in hot conditions (Brearley et al., submitted; Carter et al., 2020).
 Not only do these symptoms mimic those of an alcoholic hangover, but workers also report that symptoms occur towards the end of, or following heat-exposed work shifts.
 This latency between exposure and symptom onset also replicates the pattern of excessive alcohol consumption followed by a hangover.
 It is therefore not surprising that in selected workplaces where the term ‘heat hangover’ has been used to describe the phenomenon the reported symptoms, it has gained wide acceptance.

 We define a heat hangover as the moderate negative physiological and perceptual side effects of excess heat exposure (Brearley, 2016), mimicking alcoholic hangover symptoms and onset.
-While fatigue, headache and nausea are shared symptoms of a heat hangover and heat exhaustion (Howe and Boden, 2007), additional symptoms of dizziness (Glazer, 2005), profuse sweating (Howe and Bowden, 2007) and hyperventilation (Carter et al., 2005) differentiate heat exhaustiion.
+While fatigue, headache and nausea are shared symptoms of a heat hangover and heat exhaustion (Howe and Boden, 2007), additional symptoms of dizziness (Glazer, 2005), profuse sweating (Howe and Bowden, 2007) and hyperventilation (Carter et al., 2005) differentiate heat exhaustion.
 While the workplace consequences of heat hangovers are not fully understood, the impact of heat-related symptoms on vigilance, concentration, decision making and execution of physical skills are areas of interest.
 Negative impact on these factors may explain the prevalence of workplace accidents in the hottest months of the year (Xiang et al., 2015).

 We are working on identifying the contributing factors.
 At this stage, it appears that heat hangovers develop due to a worker exceeding their individual heat exposure threshold.
-We quantify heat exposure as the area under a worker’s core temperature curve, with the blue and green curves of Figure 1 depicting two workers across a 12-hour shift.
+We quantify heat exposure as the area under a worker’s core temperature curve, with the blue and green curves of the figure below depicting two workers across a 12-hour shift.
 Note that the curve of Worker A reaching 39.1C at ~300 minutes resulting in his immediate cooling and redeployment to a less heat exposed role for the remainder of the shift.
 This strategy assisted in keeping his core temperature relatively low for the second half of shift whereas the core temperature of Worker B remained elevated during this period.
 Overall heat exposure was ~37% higher for Worker B, likely contributing to his heat hangover symptoms at the conclusion of the shift.

 Brearley M (2016).
 Preliminary evidence of a heat hangover, a new heat illness classification for occupational settings?
 Proceedings of Science of Sport, Exercise and Physical Activity in the Tropics, Townsville.